Fringe Programme Style Guide

 extended series of star ratings from various sources with

 semicolons.
-A star should be rendered in edfringeware as [s]*[/s]
+A star should be rendered in Edfringeware as [s]*[/s]

-for Programme copy.
+for programme copy.
 Use just * for web copy, no tags are

 required.